gcallah/BookReviews/mitchell.md

 Refuting Marx, Mitchell writes,
 "history has clearly shown that the dictatorship of the working class never materializes.
 The revolution is invariably hijacked by a plutocratic minority intent on securing power and wealth" (69).
-But he recognizes the truth and Marx's theory of alienation, and quotes Tocqueville to illustrate this:
+But he recognizes the truth in Marx's theory of alienation, and quotes Tocqueville to illustrate this:
 "'What should one expect from a man who has spent 20 years of his life in making pinheads?'